 05/22/2016: During the 11th Annual Maker Fair, our robotic personalized conditioning device had its debut at the west coast.
 Two of these devices are going to be tested with the involvement of human subjects to validate our existing numerical evaluations.

-05/20/16: The first annual meeting of CITY@UMD took place on Friday, May 20, 2016 as a brainstorming session of the core research team (Left to Right: Heidarinejad, Negahban-Azar, Mattise, Srebric and Pavao-Zuckerman).
+05/20/2016: The first annual meeting of City@UMD took place on Friday, May 20, 2016 as a brainstorming session of the core research team (Left to Right: Heidarinejad, Negahban-Azar, Mattise, Srebric and Pavao-Zuckerman).
 The first joint project will include food production and term-fluid data collection at the South Dining Hall green roof during summer 2016.

-05/18/16: Dr. Andy Persily, Chief of Energy and Environment Division at the Engineering Laboratory, National Institute of Standards and Technology (NIST), was a distinguished speaker at CITY@UMD on May 13, 2016.
+05/18/2016: Dr. Andy Persily, Chief of Energy and Environment Division at the Engineering Laboratory, National Institute of Standards and Technology (NIST), was a distinguished speaker at City@UMD on May 13, 2016.
 His talk highlighted opportunities for future development of the ANSI/ASHRAE/IES/USGBC Standard 189.1 “Standard for the Design of High-Performance Green Buildings”.

-The Cluster for Sustainability in the Built Environment was granted funds by UMD's Office of Sustainability to design and build a rooftop garden on the South Campus Dining Hall.
+The Center for Sustainability in the Built Environment was granted funds by UMD's Office of Sustainability to design and build a rooftop garden on the South Campus Dining Hall.

-The Cluster for Sustainability in the Built Environment was featured in the UMD Student Newspaper, The Diamondback, for their work creating UMD's latest and greatest utility monitoring dashboard.
+The Center for Sustainability in the Built Environment was featured in the UMD Student Newspaper, The Diamondback, for their work creating UMD's latest and greatest utility monitoring dashboard.